vaz-rodrigo/DailyProgrammerChallenges/CONTRIBUTING.md

 If you want your name, reddit username, github handle, what have you, to be included, just add a header comment to your file In Python for example, you can use """ some text """, in Java you can use /* Some text here */.

 ---------------------

-If you've done any of the above tasks, submit a Pull Request and feel free to add your name and a link to your GitHub profile to the list below.
+If you've done any of the above tasks, fork the repo, make your changes and submit a pull request; feel free to add your name and a link to your GitHub profile to the list below.

 ### Contributors